 The most common type of tests for celiac disease include:

 Serology Testing: measures the level of antibodies in the blood, the LetsGetChecked celiac blood test measures tTg (Tissue Transglutiminase) which is an enzyme, as well as EMA (Endomysial Antibodies) which is an antibody.

-Genetic Testing: measures antigens in the blood that may be used to rule out celiac disease.
+Genetic Testing: measures human leukocyte antigens (HLA-DQ2 and HLA-DQ8) in the blood that may be used to rule out celiac disease.

-If you are diagnosed with celiac disease, your physician may order additional tests or carry out an endoscopy to view the damage that has already been caused to the villi that line the small intestine.
+If you are diagnosed with celiac disease, your doctor will likely suggest that you have an endoscopy (a small camera is passed through your mouth and throat into your stomach and intestine) to view, and take a tissue biopsy to assess the damage that has already been caused to the villi that line the small intestine.

 Do you suspect that you have celiac disease?
 Learn more about our home celiac disease tests.

 Written by Hannah Kingston | Medically Reviewed by Dr. Dominic Rowley